Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v8/migrating-from-v7/_index.en.md

             <CopyToOutputDirectory>lib\$(TargetFramework)\*.xml</CopyToOutputDirectory>
         </PackageReference>
     ```
-2. Next, you need to fix the breaking changes in your code.
-See the [changelog for v8](/community/changelog/app-nuget/v8/#breaking-changes) for more information.
+2. Address the breaking changes in your code.
-   There may be additional breaking changes not documented in the changelog that are automatically fixed by the
-   Altinn Studio CLI tool, so it is recommended to use the CLI tool to upgrade your app to v8 instead of
-   doing it manually.
+Refer to the [v8 changelog](/community/changelog/app-nuget/v8/#breaking-changes) for details.
+Note that the CLI does handle some breaking changes may not be fully documented, making CLI the preferred upgrade method.